Everything You Need to Know About Finding and Contacting Micro-Influencers

 Buzzsumo (Starting at $79/month)

-Buzzsumo cracks the influencer nut from a variety of perspectives.
-You can search for influencers based on topic or location.
-You can also look for ones who are already regularly sharing your content on Twitter.
-(These ones are basically begging you to reach out to them for a campaign.
-They’re already big fans!)
+Buzzsumo offers several features to help you manage your influencer campaign.
+You can search for influencers based on the topic, location or engagement with your brand.
+Hint: look for influencers who are already sharing your content on social channels.
+These influencers are practically begging you to reach out to them for a campaign.
+They’re already big fans!

 Ninja Outreach (Starting at $69/month)

 Ninja Outreach is a database of over 2 million Instagram and Twitter profiles.
 Their search functionality includes filters such as bloggers, executives, and companies, so you can either hone in on specific types of influencers or weed out competitors.
-Search results include key metrics like location, follower counts, and contact emails for influencers.
+Search results include key metrics like location, number of followers, and contact emails for influencers.

 Klear (Starting at $250/month)

 Klear’s growing database includes 500 million profiles and over 5 years of historical data, organized by network, location, level of influence, and topic.
-You can click through to view a detailed profile on any user, including their profile, influencer rank and engagement level across platforms, and their most popular content so you can quickly scan and decide if their style vibes with yours and if their fanbase is a good match.
+You can view any user's profile which includes influencer rank, engagement level across platforms, and their most popular content.
+All of this information can help you quickly scan and find relevant influencers with an engaged audience.

 Onalytica (Starting at $195/month)